thongonary/cuda-frequentist/README.md

 ## GPU-Accelerated Toy Monte-Carlo Generator for Frequentist Hypothesis Testing

-This projects aims to parallelize the Monte Carlo simulation of the test statistics used in frequentist hypothesis testing using CUDA.
+This projects aims to parallelize the Monte Carlo simulation of the test statistics used in frequentist hypothesis testing for binned histograms using CUDA.

 The following 2 scenarios are implemented: